Centrality, transverse momentum and collision energy dependence of the Tsallis parameters in relativistic heavy-ion collisions: Results of the Tsallis fit parameters

 \section{Results of the Tsallis fit parameters}

-In this section, we present the results of the fitting of $p_{\rm T}$ distributions as a function of collision centrality, collision energy as well as the fit range in $p_{\rm T}$.
+In this section, we present the results of the fitting of $p_{\rm T}$ distributions as a function of collision centrality, collision energy as well as the $p_{\rm T}$ ranges of the fits.
 The results are presented for the Tsallis parameters, $q$, $T$, and the normalization volume, $V$.